 If you prefer, you can also listen to this information by calling freephone 0800 0329996.

-Information about registration of a death, the role of the coroner and arranging the funeral can be found here.
+Find information about registration of a death, the role of the coroner and arranging the funeral.

 The death of a loved one can be a deeply traumatic event.
 Each of us will react in different ways.
 Grieving emotions can be frightening and sometimes more help is needed.
 There are many organisations, each dealing with a different area of support, who may be able to help you.